Workplace Culture: What It Really Is and Why It Makes or Breaks Your Business

 • Lower staff turnover rates

 According to Breathe HR, you can expect to spend on average £12,000 to replace a member of staff and much more for senior hires.
-Add on top lack of productivity during the settling in phase, manager training time… The costs soon creep up.
+Add on top lack of productivity during the settling in phase and manager training time.
 Employees who are happy and engaged are more likely to stay with your business long-term, meaning your financial resources can be better invested elsewhere such as better tech, training and development.

 • Stronger employer brand – being sought out because of your positive workplace culture